Equivalence principle: Concept

 Careful experiments have shown that the inertial mass on the left side and gravitational mass on the right side are numerically equal and independent of the material composing the masses.
 The equivalence principle is the hypothesis that this numerical equality of inertial and gravitational mass is a consequence of their fundamental identity.
 The equivalence principle can be considered an extension of the principle of relativity, the principle that the laws of physics are invariant under uniform motion.

-An observer in a windowless room cannot distinguish between being on the surface of the Earth and being in a spaceship in deep space accelerating at 1g and the laws of physics are unable to distinguish these cases.
+An observer in a windowless room cannot distinguish between being in a uniform gravitational field of 1g and being in a spaceship in deep space accelerating at 1g.
+Observations of physical phenomena in these cases will be indistinguishable.

 In Newton's law of gravity, the equivalence principle is viewed as an observation, an accident of nature encoded in empirical law.
 In Einstein's model of gravity, the equivalence principle is a consequence of physics.
 The same mass both causes and responds to gravity: mass causes spacetime curvature and then moves through spacetime according to that curvature.